Jscherbe/frontend/docs-src/content/sass/core/typography/index.md

 Function that returns default sizes
-- Used to set the sizes initially and you can use this if you've reconfigured type and want to just update the default sizes (by passing result to set-sizes())
+- Used to set the sizes initially and
+- You can use this if you've reconfigured typography settings and want to update the default sizes with the new settings